This piece is the first part of a series of articles on production pitfalls and how to rise to the challenge.

 Even if the training pipeline was automated, it should include a hold-out/cross validation model evaluation step.

-Given the selected validation method, one should test that the fitted model convergence doesn’t indicate overfitting, i.e.: seeing reduced loss on the training dataset, while it’s increasing on the validation set.
-The performance should also be above a certain minimal rate - based on an hardcoded threshold, naive model as a baseline, or calculated dynamically by leveraging the monitoring service and extracting the rates of the production model during the used validation set.
+Given the selected validation method, one should test that the fitted model convergence doesn’t indicate overfitting, i.e.: seeing a reduced loss on the training dataset, while it’s increasing on the validation set.
+The performance should also be above a certain minimal rate – based on a hardcoded threshold, naive model as a baseline, or calculated dynamically by leveraging the monitoring service and extracting the rates of the production model during the used validation set.

-Changing the model, or changing its pre-processing steps or packages could also impact the model operational performance.
+Changing the model, or changing its pre-processing steps or packages could also impact the model’s operational performance.
 In many use cases such as real time-bidding increasing the latency of the model serving might impact dramatically the business.

 Therefore, as a final step in the model CI process, a stress test should be performed to measure the average latency to serve a prediction.
-Such a metric can be evaluated relative to a business constraint or relatively to the current production operational model latency, calculated by the monitoring solution.
+Such a metric can be evaluated relative to a business constraint or relative to the current production operational model latency, calculated by the monitoring solution.

 Whenever a new model is created, before submitting it to the model “registry”, and as a potential “candidate” to replace the production model, applying these practices to the CI pipelines will help ensure that it works and integrates well with the serving layer.

-Yet, and while testing these functionalities is necessary, it remains insufficient to safely roll out models and address all the pitfalls listed in this article.
+Yet, while testing these functionalities is necessary, it remains insufficient to safely roll out models and address all the pitfalls listed in this article.
 For a thorough approach, one should also look at the deployment stage.

-Next week, in the second part of this article, we will review what model CD strategies can be used to avoid the risks associated with the roll out of new models/versions, what these strategies require, in which cases they are better fitted, and how they can be achieved using a robust model monitoring service.
+Next week, in the second part of this article, we will review what model CD strategies can be used to avoid the risks associated with the rollout of new models/versions, what these strategies require, in which cases they are better fitted, and how they can be achieved using a robust model monitoring service.
 So stay tuned!

-If you have any questions, feedback or if you want to brainstorm on the content of this article, please reach out to me on LinkedIn
+If you have any questions, feedback, or if you want to brainstorm on the content of this article, please reach out to me on LinkedIn